jsbisht/aws-developer-associate/vpc.md

 - Post this, NAT Gateway updates the packet's source as the public IP of the NAT Gateway and the destination as `1.3.3.7`.
 - As the destination is outside the VPC, the default route is used by the VPC Router, which forwards this packet to Internet Gateway.

-**NOTE**: The public IP used by NAT Gateway isnt real one and Internet Gateway translates IP of NAT Gateway to real public IP.
+> The public IP used by NAT Gateway isnt real one and Internet Gateway translates IP of NAT Gateway to real public IP.

 ## Considerations